 The perks don’t stop at earning cash back rewards.
 To really maximize the value of this card, read on for a guide to all of the Chase Freedom Unlimited’s benefits.

-The Chase Freedom Unlimited at a glance
+Chase Freedom Unlimited at a glance

 Sign-up bonus and rewards rates

-You can redeem Ultimate Rewards points in a 1:1 ratio for cash.
-In other words, 20,000 Ultimate Rewards points are worth $200 in cash (20,000 points x $0.01 per point = $200).
-But you can also redeem your rewards toward travel or gift cards at a 1:1 ratio too.
+You can redeem these points at a 1:1 ratio for cash back.
+In other words, 20,000 Ultimate Rewards points are worth $200 in cash back (20,000 points x $0.01 per point = $200).
+You can also redeem your rewards toward travel or gift cards at a 1:1 ratio.

-Another nice perk is the trip cancellation and interruption insurance.
-With this benefit, if your trip is canceled or cut short because you got sick or got caught in a snowstorm, for example, you can be reimbursed for up to $1,500 per person (max of four people) against fares and tickets that you’ve already paid.
+Another nice perk is trip cancellation and interruption insurance.
+With this benefit, if your trip is canceled or cut short because you got sick or caught in a snowstorm, for example, you can be reimbursed for up to $1,500 per person (max of four people) against fares and tickets that you’ve already paid.

 Ever run into a problem while you’re traveling or commuting?
 Chase also offers a roadside dispatch hotline with this card that, while not free, can at least get you the help you need.
-You’ll also have access to a hotline for emergency assistance, which can help you if you run into snags on your travels in-country or abroad.
+You’ll also have access to a hotline for emergency assistance, which can help if you run into problems on your travels in-country or abroad.